mareekoo/ELK-Stack-Project/README.md

 ![Kibana_add_log_data](https://user-images.githubusercontent.com/79946393/121999909-99c9bb80-cd73-11eb-96c3-b70b817b6eee.PNG)

 Filebeat Installation on the DVWA Containers

 1. While the ELK server container is up and running, we clicked 'Explore on my Own', and performed the following tasks:

 * We clicked 'Add Log Data'
 * We then chose 'System Logs'
 * We clicked on the 'DEB' tab under 'Getting Started'.
 * We derived the filebeat installation instructions from this site, and if the installation is successful, the site will be updated.

-2. Creating the Filebeat Configuration File
+2.Creating the Filebeat Configuration File

 * From the /etc/ansible working directory, we ran this command to download the filebeat-config.yml file and edit the configuration settings to work with our ELK server.

 curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml

 * After we downloaded the file into the Ansible container, we edited the file as such:
 * we changed the 'username', the 'password', the 'hosts' IP address and ports number.

 ![filebeat_config_yml_1](https://user-images.githubusercontent.com/79946393/121999969-b665f380-cd73-11eb-951f-28d98be8d943.PNG)

 ![filebeat_config_yml_2](https://user-images.githubusercontent.com/79946393/121999979-bc5bd480-cd73-11eb-933f-5a42d1eafd61.PNG)

-3. Creating the FileBeat Installation Play
+3.Creating the FileBeat Installation Play

 * We created the filebeat-playbook.yml that we will use to installs the Filebeat and then copies the Filebeat configuration file to the correct location, as shown below:
 * We name the playbook as 'filebeat-playbook.yml'

 ![filebeat_playbook_yml](https://user-images.githubusercontent.com/79946393/122000020-c8479680-cd73-11eb-9c45-2a8a8f84dc90.PNG)

 * We saved the file in roles directory, and ran the filebeat-playbook.yml to install Filebeat on the DVWA machines:

 root@dd702153fa76:/etc/ansible# ansible-playbook filebeat-playbook.yml

-4. Verifying filebeat Installation and Playbook
+4.Verifying filebeat Installation and Playbook
 After the playbook completed its installations, we performed thr following test to verify that its works:

 * We navigated back to the Filebeat installation page on the ELK server GUI.
 * On the page at 'Step 5: Module Status' we clicked 'Check Data''
 * Then at the bottom of the page, we clicked 'Verify Incoming Data'.

 This gave us these as prove of installation success:

 ![Kibana_add_log_data](https://user-images.githubusercontent.com/79946393/122000278-2bd1c400-cd74-11eb-82b3-5dd73fb67f64.PNG)